smartin-calc/newRPL-hp50g-usersguide/newRPL-hp50g-usersguide.md

 ### <a name="acknowledge"></a>Acknowledgments

-Without the dedicated work of Claudio Lapilli this project would not be possible, so a special thanks to him.
+Without the dedicated work of Claudio L. this project would not be possible, so a special thanks to him.

 Thanks also to the core team of developers:

-Claudio Lapilli
+Claudio L.

 And thanks to the dedicated group of alpha/beta testers: